 No population study has been done in Singapore.
 But judging from some cohort studies, NAFLD is common locally.
 One local study showed that NAFLD is present in 56 percent of patients undergoing cholecystectomy.
 Another local study showed that among attendees to a public health forum, 40 percent had ultrasonic evidence of NAFLD.

-These studies are biased and could have over-estimated the prevalence of NAFLD in Singapore.
+Note that these studies are biased and could have overestimated the prevalence of NAFLD in Singapore.

-Population studies in Asia like Hong Kong, China, Bangladesh, showed NAFLD to be present in about 25-40 percent of the general population.
-Fortunately, less than five percent of NAFLD patients have significant fibrosis.
+Population studies in Asia like Hong Kong, China, and Bangladesh, showed NAFLD to be present in about 25-40 percent of the general population.
+Fortunately, less than 5 percent of NAFLD patients have significant fibrosis.
 Hence, we can postulate that NAFLD is prevalent in 25-40 percent of the Singapore population, with the majority (about 95 percent) without significant fibrosis.

 NAFLD is particularly common in patients with metabolic syndrome.
-NAFLD is present in more than 95 percent of obese patients undergoing bariatric surgery, two-thirds of diabetics have NAFLD, and half the patients with dyslipidaemia.
+NAFLD is present in more than 95 percent of obese patients undergoing bariatric surgery.
+Two-thirds of diabetics and half of the patients with dyslipidemia have NAFLD.